reichherzerp/PropPy/README.md

 - propagator
 - observer

 Each module contains special classes for different use cases.
 In the first tutorial, we only use basic classes to demonstrate the basic usage of the propagation software.
 In the following tutorials, each module with its special classes will be explained in detail.
-For example, there exist many different observer types such as time evolution observers (lin or log spcaing) and sphercial observers.
+For example, there exist many different observer types such as time evolution observers (lin or log spacing) and spherical observers.

 ```
 sim = pp.Simulation()
 ```

 #### Source
 First, we have to define a source of particles that we want to propagate.
-The simples source type is the point source that emmits particles isotropically.
-The only user-specifyed parameters are:
+The simples source type is the point source that emits particles isotropically.
+The only user-specified parameters are:
 - **energy**: Energy of the particles in eV.
-- **source posistion**: The position of the point source.
+- **source position**: The position of the point source.
 - **number of particles**: Number of particles that should be emitted from this source.

 The source can be easily added to the simulation.
 Afterwards, calling the description on the source of the simulation prints all relevant information and the values of the source parameters.